OpnLaaS/opnlaas/docs/Charter.md

 ## 3. Personas

-> *Each persona represents a distinct type of user and their motivations.*

 ### **Persona 1 - Evan - System Architect**

 * **Bio:** The System Architect responsible for designing and maintaining the overall infrastructure.
 Primary system administrator for the cybersecurity lab, oversees FreeIPA, Proxmox, Bare-Metal servers and their BMCs.
+Interested in automation and security while providing robust solutions.
-* **Motivation:** Wants to automate resource allocation to save time on repetitive setup.
+* **Motivation:** Wants to automate resource allocation to save time on repetitive setup, additionally wants to enable students and faculty to independently manage their lab resources while promoting projects.
 * **Goals:** Streamline user onboarding, reduce provisioning errors, and ensure uptime across lab infrastructure.
+Create a safe and effective application.

 ### **Persona 2 - Dan -**